ByteCrister/Gadget-IT.com/README.md

-# **Tech Nexus - Full-Stack E-Commerce Platform**
+# **GadgetIT.com - Full-Stack E-Commerce Platform**

-**Tech Nexus** is a comprehensive full-stack e-commerce platform designed for managing gadgets and PC components.
+**GadgetIT.com** is a comprehensive full-stack e-commerce platform designed for managing gadgets and PC components.
 The platform includes a dynamic user interface and a powerful admin dashboard, built with React.js, Node.js, Express.js, and MySQL.

 ## **Table of Contents**
 1. [Project Overview](#project-overview)